Context

-While Sitecore strongly recommends serverless hosting for XM Cloud, like Vercel or Netlify, our client has a strict requirement that is forcing the use of Azure to host the Next.js application.
-What are some of the problems we might face?
+While Sitecore strongly recommends serverless hosting for XM Cloud, like Vercel or Netlify, some businesses have a strict requirement that is forcing the use of Azure to host the Next.js application.
+Taking this approach, will require to consider come hosting considerations.

 Performance Limitations